senses-smart-mirror/senses-docs/docs/widgets/crypto.md

 - Show or hide the 24 hours percentage change.
 - Specify the interval in between the widget will poll new data.
 - Show Icons
+- Show minimal version in the wake up screen

 ## How to use